Pierre-Sassoulas/django-zxcvbn-password-validator/README.md

-You could choose to use zxcvbn alone, but I personally still use Django's `UserAttributeSimilarityValidator`, because there seems to be still be some problem with it integrating user informations with zxcvbn (as of june 2018).
+You could choose to use zxcvbn alone, but I personally still use Django's `UserAttributeSimilarityValidator`, because there seems to be still be some problem with it integrating user information with zxcvbn (as of june 2018).

-Finally you can set the `PASSWORD_MINIMAL_STRENGTH` to your liking (default is 2), every password scoring lower than this number will be rejected :
+Finally, you can set the `PASSWORD_MINIMAL_STRENGTH` to your liking (default is 2), every password scoring lower than this number will be rejected :

 ```python
 # 0 too guessable: risky password. (guesses < 10^3)